solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 }
 ````

-After creating the file run command `npm install` in the same directory.
+After this run command `npm install` in the same directory.

-Shadow-cljs compilation is configured in `shadow-cljs.edn` so create a new file with the next content:
+Shadow CLJS compilation is configured in `shadow-cljs.edn` so create a new file with the next content:
 ```clojure
 {:source-paths ["src" "test"]
  :dependencies [[com.taoensso/timbre "4.10.0"]]